todd-dsm/mac-ops/README.md

 ***

 ##Pre-Game
-Assuming this is a fresh install prep the macOS by installing:
+Assuming this is a fresh macOS, run the [install prep] script to:

-* The latest updates,
+* Get the latest OS Updates,
-* Xcode CLI Tools, and
+* Install the Xcode CLI Tools, and
-* Saving some details about apps that are currently installed.
+* Save some details about apps that are currently installed.

 ```bash
 curl -fsSL https://goo.gl/j2y1Dn 2>&1 | bash | tee /tmp/install-prep.out